wearebraid/vueformulate.com/docs/guide/forms/error-handling/README.md

 }
 ```

-The `handle` method then works up some black magic, and sets those values on
+The `handle` method then sets those values on
 your form and form inputs.
 This means we can have a single function for handling
 all our form errors, and a one liner to set the errors.
 We don't even need local
 data properties.

 Out of the box the `errorHandler` function just returns the error `(err) => err`
-so we can actually use it to set form errors as an example:
+so we can actually use it to directly set form errors within our component.
+Here's an example:

 ```vue
 <template>